PDBeurope/heatmap-component/README.md

 To release a new version of this package:

 -   Change version in `package.json`
--   Change version in the documentation link in `README.npm.md`
+-   Change version in the documentation link in `README.md` and `README.npm.md`
 -   Update `CHANGELOG.md`
 -   Run `npm install` (to update `package-lock.json`)
 -   Ensure `npm lint && npm rebuild && npm test` works properly